kivy/python-for-android/README.md

      python2 toolchain.py create --name=testproject --bootstrap=pygame --recipes=sdl,python2

-Add the `--debug` option to any command to enable printing all the debug information, including output of shell commands.
+Add the `--debug` option to any command to enable printing all the debug information, including output of shell commands (there's a lot if it!).

 # Dependencies